v3io/app-resource-scaler/README.md

 This project serves as a plugin for the generic kubernetes resources [scale to zero infrastructure](https://github.com/v3io/scaler). </br>
-Implements scaling of Iguazio's app services, by modifying the appropriate CRDs.
+It implements scaling of Iguazio's app services, by modifying the appropriate CRDs.

 ## Building the project